 You understand that the scholarship programme is for online courses only, and discounts cannot be transferred to in-person courses.

-Self-Efficacy: By teaching participants the art of baking as a form of lifestyle medicine, BALM enhances their confidence in their ability to manage their own health and well-being.
+Self-Efficacy: By teaching participants the art of baking as a form of lifestyle medicine, BALM enhances peoples confidence in their ability to manage their own health and well-being.
 This can be a powerful motivator and a catalyst for sustained lifestyle changes.

 Community Building: Baking and sharing bread can help create and strengthen social bonds, fostering supportive communities that can collectively work towards better health outcomes.